yukittynya/file-converter/README.md

 # file-converter
 Part of my studies towards #awesome do it all goat, anyways fun little website that im working on to convert files :) Fun learning how to implemetnt the single page app and cool animations and stuff :3

-python3 -m http.server to locally host it
+go run main.go - to locally host it

 #### Goals: